FMASolutions/ToolBox/Docker/BuildingImages.md

     docker inspect IMAGE

 note: the layers mentioned in the manifest are only the R/O layers containing data (can be seen in the size column of the docker history command output.)

+### Multi Stage Builds
+As with the initial dockerfile example above, we can use multiple base images within the build process of making a final image, the purpose of doing this is to have a final image which is as small as possible.
+For example:

+If deploying an ASP.NET application we wouldn't want the entire dotnet SDK to be part of our final contianer becuase it would be a waste of resource, so we can use a base image containing the SDK to build our application, we can then start off from a different base image which only contains the much smaller dotnet runtime which will be required to run our application.
+The final image to be run will not contain the SDK resulting in a much smaller and efficient image to build containers from.